Spectrewolf8/Shortify/README.md

 ## Shortify

-A URL shrinker that shrinks URLs for smaller lengths.
+A URL shrinker made in Flask(pyton) that shrinks URLs for smaller lengths.

 ### Variables
 `MONGO_URI`: From [cloud.mongodb.com](https://cloud.mongodb.com).